 Everyone working for the NHS has a legal duty to keep information about you confidential.
 We may need to share some of your information with our NHS colleagues so we can all work together for your benefit, but we will only pass on information about you if there is a genuine need to do so.

 In some circumstances we may be required by law to report certain information to the appropriate authorities’.
 In this instance we would either be operating under a court order, ask Dr Buckley, our Caldicott Guardian, to ensure this is the correct action, or seek advice from our medico-legal advisors if necessary, before information is shared.

-Our complaints manager is Fiona Greenbank, who works alongside Charlotte Newsham and Sharon Patterson to deal with any issues.
+Our complaints manager is Fiona Greenbank, who will deal with any issues.
 Our Complaints Team will listen to your complaint, and fully investigate the matter for you.

 The General Data Protection Regulation (GDPR) is a new law that determines how your personal data is processed and kept safe , and the legal rights that you have in relation to your own data.

 The GDPR strengthens many of the Data Protection Act principles.
 The main changes are:

 • Practices must comply with subject access requests